caseyg/awesome/TOPICS.md

 ## bigdata

 *   [DataExpert-io/data-engineer-handbook](https://github.com/DataExpert-io/data-engineer-handbook) - This is a repo with links to everything you'd ever want to learn about data engineering

+## data

+*   [DataExpert-io/data-engineer-handbook](https://github.com/DataExpert-io/data-engineer-handbook) - This is a repo with links to everything you'd ever want to learn about data engineering

+*   [ckan/ckan](https://github.com/ckan/ckan) - CKAN is an open-source DMS (data management system) for powering data hubs and data portals.
+CKAN makes it easy to publish, share and use data.
+It powers catalog.data.gov, open.canada.ca/data, data.humdata.org among many other sites.

+*   [axa-group/Parsr](https://github.com/axa-group/Parsr) - Transforms PDF, Documents and Images into Enriched Structured Data

+*   [postlight/account](https://github.com/postlight/account) - 📚️ ➕ 🔢  Tell little stories with numbers

+*   [metabase/metabase](https://github.com/metabase/metabase) - The easy-to-use open source Business Intelligence and Embedded Analytics tool that lets everyone work with data :bar\_chart:

+*   [airbytehq/airbyte](https://github.com/airbytehq/airbyte) - The leading data integration platform for ETL / ELT data pipelines from APIs, databases & files to data warehouses, data lakes & data lakehouses.
+Both self-hosted and Cloud-hosted.

+*   [data-engineering-community/data-engineering-wiki](https://github.com/data-engineering-community/data-engineering-wiki) - The best place to learn data engineering.
+Built and maintained by the data engineering community.

+*   [dtinit/data-transfer-project](https://github.com/dtinit/data-transfer-project) - The Data Transfer Project makes it easy for platforms to build interoperable user data portability features.
+We are establishing a common framework, including data models and protocols, to enable direct transfer of data both into and out of participating online service providers.

+*   [Quartz/bad-data-guide](https://github.com/Quartz/bad-data-guide) - An exhaustive reference to problems seen in real-world data along with suggestions on how to resolve them.

+*   [dataliterate/data-populator](https://github.com/dataliterate/data-populator) - A plugin for Sketch and Adobe XD to populate your design mockups with meaningful data.
+Goodbye Lorem Ipsum.
+Hello JSON.

 ## dataengineering